-The Professor and I are both introverted homebodies, so staying at home to do something, or finding something kind of low-key to do that we both enjoy is much more fun for us.
+The Professor and I are both introverted homebodies, so we’re all about staying at home, or finding something kind of low-key to do.

 Disclosure: This post may contain affiliate links.
 That means if you click & buy or sign up for a service through my link, I will receive a small compensation at no additional cost to you.

 As an Amazon Associate I earn from qualifying purchases.
 See my Disclosure page for details.

 These are so much fun to do with your significant other or your friends!
 Sometimes these are held a local restaurants or you can bring in your own food to enjoy while creating your masterpiece.
 Check around online to see what’s available in your area.

 Tons of virtual classes are out there too- like Online Experiences from Airbnb or virtual cooking classes from ClassPop!

 2. “Virtually Attend” an Opera, Symphony, Broadway Show, Concert, Comedy Performance, or Take a Virtual Tour